Directing

 THE REST OF THE TIME

-Over the years I’ve also worked as: the receptionist of a methadone clinic, administrator for the Secretary of State for the Environment in Westminster; a pizza chef; a marker for GCSE RE exam papers; the tour manager for an amazing experimental choir (The Shout); and the sound operator for the UK tour of a play that turned out to have been stolen (when we did ‘track changes’ on the Word document, it was entirely plagiarised, with just the character names, title and author’s name changed).
+Over the years I’ve also worked as the receptionist of a methadone clinic; as a PA in the Department for the Environment in Westminster; as a kitchen boy for Pizza Hut; as a marker for GCSE RE exam papers; as the tour manager for an amazing experimental choir (The Shout); and as the sound operator for the UK tour of a play that turned out to have been stolen (when we did ‘track changes’ on the Word document, it was entirely plagiarised, with just the character names, title and author’s name changed.
+The person responsible was a former Arts Council officer, and there was quite a lot of financial fraud going on too, and they got caught and went to prison).

 BACKGROUND

-I grew up in Poole, Dorset.
-I was a member of the National Youth Theatre in London, and worked in a primary school in the Middle East for a year after leaving school.
+I grew up in Poole, Dorset, which is exactly in the middle of the south coast of England.
+After school, I was a member of the National Youth Theatre in London, and worked in a primary school in the Middle East for a year.
 I studied BA (hons) English and Philosophy (University of York, 1999-2002), then did an MA in Directing for Theatre (Goldsmiths College, London, 2003).
-I later did the M.Ed Learning and Teaching in the Performing Arts (Royal Conservatoire of Scotland, 2019).
+More recently I did an M.Ed Learning and Teaching in the Performing Arts (Royal Conservatoire of Scotland, 2019).
 I was awarded Fellowship of the Higher Education Academy in 2012, and Senior Fellowship in 2020.